 Methadone may be sold under the brand names Dolophine, Methadose, or Physeptone.
 Sometimes, people accidentally take too much methadone.
 Other people may take methadone with another opioid medication, such as oxycodone.
 High doses or combining methadone with other drugs can raise a person’s risk of overdose.

-If you or someone you love is using methadone other than how it’s prescribed, effective treatment is available.
-Vertava Health offers medical detox and evidence-based therapy programs at our state-of-the-art rehab facilities.
+If you or someone you love is using it other than how it’s prescribed, effective treatment is available.
+Vertava Health offers methadone detox and evidence-based therapy programs at our state-of-the-art rehab facilities.

 Symptoms Of Methadone Overdose